Andreea-A-T/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

  - The table should only include nouns, verbs, adverbs, adjectives
  - The table of vocabulary should only have following columns: Japanese, Romaji, English
  - Do not provide particles in the vocabulary table, student needs to figure the correct particle to use
+ - Ensure there are no repeats eg. if miru verb is repeated twice, show it only once
+ - If there is more than one version of a word , show the most common example

  ### Sentence structure
  - Do not provide particles in the sentence structure
+ - Do not provide tenses or conjugations in the sentence structure
+ - Remember to consider beginner level sentence structure

+ Here is an example of simple sentence structure:

  ### Clues and considerations
  - Try and provide a non-nested bulleted list